becks-tech/calculator/README.md

 # Calculator
-A demonstration of my CSS Grid skills.
+A demonstration of my CSS Grid and vanilla JavaScript skills.